How Market Basket Analysis In Python works?

 If customers buy Butter and Yogurt, they are likely to buy Bread.
 (Butter, Yogurt) -> (Bread)

-The generated rules are evaluated based on support, confidence, and lift metrics, which provide insights into the strength and significance of the associations.
+We evaluate the generated rules based on support, confidence, and lift metrics, which provide insights into the strength and significance of the associations.

 For example, the rule (Bread, Eggs) -> (Milk) may have a support of 25%, confidence of 66% (indicating that 66% of transactions containing Bread and Eggs also contain Milk), and a lift value greater than 1, indicating a positive association.